Telemetry: Record a Page Set

 git cl upload, a

-PRESUBMIT script will upload the
+PRESUBMIT script will check whether you have already uploaded the

 What is Web Page Replay?